StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-ui-configuration/hide-key-performance-indicators.md

 <!-- md:version 5.4 --> <!-- md:permission `manageConfig` -->

-This topic provides step-by-step instructions for hiding one or several key performance indicators (KPIs) for [cases](../../../analyst-corner/cases/about-cases.md) and [alerts](../../../analyst-corner/alerts/about-alerts.md) in TheHive.

-By default, all indicators appear in case and alert descriptions.
+By default, all key performance indicators (KPIs) appear in [case](../../../analyst-corner/cases/about-cases.md) and [alert](../../../analyst-corner/alerts/about-alerts.md) descriptions in TheHive.

 You can hide some or all indicators if they're not useful or could be misleading for your organization.

-If you want to know more about the KPIs available in TheHive, refer to the [Key Performance Indicators](../../../key-performance-indicators/key-performance-indicators.md) topic.
+If you want to know more about the KPIs available in TheHive, refer to [Key Performance Indicators](../../../key-performance-indicators/key-performance-indicators.md).

 <h2>Procedure</h2>